systopia/civiexportexcel/README.md

 2- If installing from git, run `composer install`.

-3- Apply this CiviCRM core patch civiexportexcel-core.patch (optional but recommended).

-4- Enable the extension from CiviCRM -> Administer -> System -> Extensions.
+3- Enable the extension from CiviCRM -> Administer -> System -> Extensions.

-5- If you wish to send emails with the report as an Excel attachment, you must apply the patch in civiexportexcel-core-mail.patch.

 Report mails
 ============